 Alas, it seems that technology has exposed the real deal: women, to whom limitless opportunities in the work world are now available, have discovered the Internet-driven power of female sexuality and are leaping into porn not necessarily to please men but to immortalize themselves as beauty/sex objects!

 So what say you now, MacKinnon, after years of blaming pornography on men?
 Ah, yes, probably this: It’s still men’s fault, because if men didn’t consume porn, women would fulfill themselves elsewhere.
-But you could easily turn that around: It’s women’s fault, because if women didn’t do porn — which they are voluntarily doing in unprecedented number in an era of unprecedented opportunities elsewhere — men couldn’t consume it.
-Still, no doubt in MacKinnon’s mind, it can’t be turned around: women are ever-powerless victims under the total control of the omnipotent, oppressive male.
+But you could easily turn that around: It’s women’s fault, because if women didn’t do porn — which they voluntarily do in unprecedented number in an era of unprecedented opportunities in the world of work (while men barely have a toehold in the world of children) — men couldn’t consume it.
+Still, no doubt in MacKinnon’s mind, “it’s still men’s fault” can’t be turned around: women are ever-powerless victims under the total control of the omnipotent, oppressive male.

-Such thinking, in my view, would be just one example of how MacKinnon has for decades stacked the deck against men in her psychologically abusive tracts, all the while missing a crucial point about porn: its aim was never to subjugate or degrade women; it was to separate men from their money in a world where males are socialized to seek sex and women to ration it.
-That socialization gives women an awful lot of power.
+Such thinking, in my view, would be just one example of how MacKinnon, who in the end is revealed not as a feminist but as a deeply entrenched sexist, has for decades stacked the deck against men in her psychologically abusive tracts, all the while missing a crucial point about porn: its aim was never to subjugate or degrade women; “subjugating or degrading women” was merely the means to porn’s real aim: separating men from their money in a world where males are socialized to seek sex and women to ration it.
+That socialization gives women an awful lot of power over heterosexual men seeking sex or intimacy.
 Limiting sex is the original and extant female conspiracy against men.

-No one does anything without a pay-off, real or perceived, immediate or later.
+No one does anything without a pay-off, real or perceived, immediate or delayed.